serverless-dns/serverless-dns/README.md

 > Supports DoH resolver only

-> User will be liable for fly.io billing
+> User will be liable for Deno billing

 1. Fork [this repository](https://github.com/serverless-dns/serverless-dns) (You will need a GitHub account).
 2. In your fork, click on the _Actions_ tab and Confirm that you want to use Actions, if asked.